 Solo Alakazam Counters

-Alakazam has access to all of the following movesets:
+Alakazam has access to the following moves:

 - Psycho Cut Psychic (Fast)